juggie/aa-proxy-rs/README.md

 > [!NOTE]
 > **Raspberry Pi 3 B+ is _not_ supported** due to the lack of USB OTG support.

+> [!WARNING]
+> - **2.4GHz Wi-Fi is being deprecated by Google** and is no longer a reliable long-term solution.
+>   Newer head units with higher resolutions (e.g. Full HD displays in some Kia/Hyundai models) require **5GHz Wi-Fi** to function without .
+>   Only boards with 5GHz-capable Wi-Fi chips will be able to support full resolution.
+>   Simply changing the DPI will not solve this limitation.
+>
+> - Additionally, **2.4GHz Wi-Fi can interfere with Bluetooth**, since both operate on the same frequency band.
+>   This can occasionally cause connection issues — especially during the initial pairing phase when both Wi-Fi and Bluetooth are active.
+>   The problem is particularly noticeable on devices like the **Raspberry Pi Zero 2 W**.

 Work is currently in progress to support additional hardware platforms, including:
 - **AAWireless TWO** – thanks to collaboration with its creators
 - **Radxa Zero 3W**